-Sexual violence is not acceptable.
-As a University we have zero tolerance for sexual violence of any kind against any member of our community.
+Sexual assault is not acceptable.
+As a University we have zero tolerance for sexual assault of any kind against any member of our community.

-Sexual violence and sexual assault refer to a number of criminal offences including rape, indecent assault or any unwanted sexual touching or fondling.
+Sexual assault refers to a number of criminal offences including rape, indecent assault or any unwanted sexual touching or fondling.

-Most people might think of sexual violence as happening to a person of the opposite sex, but it can happen to anyone, regardless of age, gender or sexual preference.
-Sexual assault can happen between strangers or between people in a relationship.
+Most people might think of sexual assault as happening to a person of the opposite sex, but it can happen to anyone, regardless of age, gender or sexual orientation.
+Indecent assault can happen between strangers or between people in a relationship.
 It can occur in same-sex relationships as well as heterosexual relationships.
-People can be sexually assaulted by anyone at any time.
-Responsibility for sexual violence always lies with the perpetrator.
+People can be indecently assaulted by anyone at any time.
+Responsibility for sexual assault always lies with the perpetrator.
 It is never the victim's fault.

-Sexual violence can occur without physical violence – it can include any act that is unwanted and of a sexual nature – anything that crosses the line of what you’ve consented to.
+Sexual assault can occur without physical assault – it can include any act that is unwanted and of a sexual nature – anything that crosses the line of what you’ve consented to.
 Read more about where to draw the line.

-What to do if you have been subjected to sexual violence?
+What to do if you have experienced sexual assault?

-If you have experienced sexual violence or you are unsure about whether you consented to a sexual activity, you can always seek confidential advice and support.
+If you have experienced sexual assault or you are unsure about whether you consented to a sexual activity, you can always seek confidential advice and support.